- Wild West towns

 So what's it like?

-Big mountains, beautiful hotels, Old West towns and some of the quietest slopes around - there are so many reasons to ski the USA.
+Big mountains, Old West towns and some of the quietest slopes around – there are lots of reasons to ski the USA.
 But it’s the snow that really sets it apart...

-Cowboy towns with clapboard shopfronts and swing-door saloons are all part of the charm of a USA holiday, and lots of those old mining towns are now ski towns too.
+Cowboy towns with clapboard shopfronts and swing-door saloons are all part of the charm of an American holiday, with lots of old mining towns having morphed into ski resorts, while still maintaining their frontier history.
 Get your John Wayne on in Breckenridge, Steamboat and Park City and experience an après scene with a distinctly Wild West vibe.

-Please note: When you register for your ESTA you must have a valid passport at the time of registration.
-For any travel to the USA, your passport must be an e-passport that contains the microchip and the e-passport symbol.
+Please note: When registering for your ESTA you must have a valid passport at the time of registration.
+For any travel to the USA, it must be an e-passport that contains the microchip and the e-passport symbol.